Troubleshoot remote connection failures to a Windows instance

 5. Start the Remote Desktop Services service.

-From the Start menu, choose Administrative Tools > Component Services > Services (Local).
-In the right-side pane, find the Remote Desktop Services service and check whether it is running.
-If not, start the service.
+In the Start menu, choose Administrative Tools > Component Services > Services (Local).
+In the pane on the right, find the Remote Desktop Services service and check its status.
+If the service is not running, start it.

-6. Load the drivers and services on which Remote Desktop Services depends.
+6. Load the drivers and services that Remote Desktop Services depends on.

-1. Right-click the Start menu, click Run, enter msconfig, and then click OK.
+1. Right-click the Start menu, click Run, enter msconfig, and click OK.

 3. Restart the ECS instance.

-You may be unable to connect to the remote desktop of a Windows instance due to an incorrect remote terminal service configuration.
+The remote desktop of a Windows instance may be unreachable because of an incorrect remote terminal service configuration.

 Note

-This topic uses Windows Server 2008 as an example.
+This example uses Windows Server 2008.
 The operations for other Windows Server versions are similar.

-If the on-premises client runs Windows 7 or a later operating system, it attempts to establish a TLS connection with the ECS instance.
-If the self-signed certificate on the ECS instance that is used for the TLS connection is damaged, the remote connection fails.
+If the local client runs a version of Windows later than Windows 7, it attempts to establish a Transport Layer Security (TLS) connection with the ECS instance.
+If the self-signed certificate that is used for the TLS connection on the ECS instance is corrupted, the remote connection fails.

-1. Connect to the Windows instance by using VNC.
+1. Connect to a Windows instance using VNC.

 2. Choose Start > Administrative Tools > Remote Desktop Services > Remote Desktop Session Host Configuration.

-3. In the Connections section, right-click RDP-Tcp and click Properties.
+3. In the Connections section, right-click RDP-Tcp and then click Properties.

-4. In the RDP-Tcp Properties window, change the Security Layer to RDP Security Layer and click OK.
+4. In the RDP-Tcp Properties window, set Security Layer to RDP Security Layer and click OK.

-5. In the Actions section, click Disable Connection and then Enable Connection.
+5. In the Actions section, click Disable Connection and then click Enable Connection.

-After you log on to the Windows instance by using VNC, you find that the remote desktop (RDP) connection property configuration file is disabled.
-Re-enable the RDP-Tcp connection.
-For more information, see Exception 1: The self-signed certificate on the server is damaged.
+After you log on to a Windows instance using VNC, you may find that the Remote Desktop Protocol (RDP) connection is disabled.
+In this case, you can re-enable the RDP-Tcp connection.
+For more information, see Issue 1: Corrupted self-signed certificate.

-This issue usually occurs because the Terminal Server role is installed on the server but no valid access authorization is configured.
-You can use one of the following solutions to resolve the issue:
+This issue occurs if a Terminal Server is installed on the server without a valid license.
+To resolve this issue, use one of the following solutions:

 Step 7: Check the network

-If you cannot remotely connect to a Windows instance, you need to check whether the network is working as expected.
+If you cannot remotely connect to a Windows instance, first check whether the network is working correctly.

-1. Use computers in other network environments, such as on different network segments or from different carriers, for a comparative test.
-This helps determine whether the issue lies with the local network or the server.
+1. Test the connection from other network environments, such as different network segments or from different carriers, to determine if the issue is with your local network or the server.

-• If the issue is with your local network or carrier, contact your local IT personnel or the carrier to resolve it.
+• If the issue is with your local network or carrier, contact your local IT staff or the carrier to resolve it.

-• If the network interface card (NIC) or its driver is not working correctly, ensure that the NIC is available and update its driver.
-To do so, perform the following steps:
+• If the network adapter or its driver is not working correctly, ensure the network adapter is enabled and update its driver.
+Follow these steps:

 Note

 This operation uses Windows Server 2016 as an example.
-The UI may differ on other versions.
-Adjust the steps accordingly for your operating system version.
+The user interface (UI) may vary by OS version.
+Adjust the steps accordingly.

-1. Connect to the Windows instance by using VNC.
+1. Connect to a Windows instance using VNC.

-3. Click Change adapter settings to check whether the NIC is enabled.
+3. Click Change adapter settings to check whether the network adapter is enabled.

-• If the NIC is disabled, right-click the NIC and select Enable(A).
-Check whether the remote connection to the Windows instance is restored.
+• If the network adapter is disabled, right-click the adapter name, select Enable, and then check whether the remote connection to the Windows instance is restored.

-• If the NIC is enabled but still unavailable, proceed to the next step.
+• If the network adapter is enabled but still unavailable, proceed to the next step.

-4. Open the Run window, enter regedit, and then click OK.
+4. Open the Run window, enter regedit, and click OK.

 Important

-After you modify information in Registry Editor, you must restart the system for the changes to take effect.
+After you modify the registry, you must restart the system for the changes to take effect.

 • Name: Installer32